code-game-project/javascript-client/README.md

 # JavaScript-Client

 This is the JavaScript Client for Code Game.
-It works in Nodejs and most Browsers.
+It works in Node.js and most Browsers.

 ## Usage